landelare/ue5coro/Docs/Latent.md

 When such a type is awaited from an async coroutine, a latent action is created and registered behind the scenes to handle the awaiter, which incurs additional overhead.
-When this happens, the GWorld global variable is read, and it must be valid at the time of the co_await (which is usually the case on the game thread).
+When this happens, the GWorld global variable is read, and it must be valid throughout the co_await (which is usually the case on the game thread).

+Some latent awaiters are world sensitive.
+These have an additional requirement that the world must remain the same from calling their functions to the end of the co_await, instead of just being valid.
+This is guarded by an ensure() on Tick.

-Latent coroutines do not have this limitation and do not access GWorld.
+Latent coroutines (as opposed to latent awaiters) do not have this limitation, and they do not access GWorld.
 The functions from this namespace may still do.

 ### auto NextTick()